What is a paralegal?

 Why should I become a paralegal?

-- You can help others: People who find themselves in the legal system are often scared, confused, or upset.
-Although they can't provide legal advice, paralegals can serve as a human connection and guide clients as they navigate the process.
+- You can help others: Paralegals can serve as a human connection and guide clients as they navigate the legal process.

-- The work can be challenging: Paralegals often work long hours poring over complex legal research.
+- The work can be challenging: Paralegals often conduct complex legal research.
 If you thrive on a challenge, you may find this role deeply rewarding.

 Get started on edX